samderegt/PIPPIN-NACO/docs/source/example.rst

 The images above show the result of only 2 HWP cycles and thus have a lower signal-to-noise than the combination of all 16 cycles.

-In the :ref:`next section <./source/usage.rst/Usage instructions>` we will learn how to reduce other NACO polarimetric datasets.
+In the :ref:`next section <Usage instructions>` we will learn how to reduce other NACO polarimetric datasets.